Pogrom: Germany and Nazi-occupied Europe

 During the Jedwabne pogrom of July 1941, ethnic Poles burned at least 340 Jews in a barn (Institute of National Remembrance) in the presence of Nazi German Ordnungspolizei.
 The role of the German Einsatzgruppe B remains the subject of debate.

-After World War II
+Europe after World War II

 After the end of World War II, a series of violent antisemitic incidents occurred against returning Jews throughout Europe, particularly in the Soviet-occupied East where Nazi propagandists had extensively promoted the notion of a Jewish-Communist conspiracy (see Anti-Jewish violence in Poland, 1944–1946 and Anti-Jewish violence in Eastern Europe, 1944–1946).
 Anti-Jewish riots also took place in Britain in 1947.

+Pogroms in Asia and North Africa

+1834 pogroms in Ottoman Syria

+There were two pogroms in Ottoman Syria in 1834.

+1921 Urga pogrom

+1929 in Mandatory Palestine

+In Mandatory Palestine under British administration, Jews were targeted by Arabs in the 1929 Hebron massacre during the 1929 Palestine riots.
+They followed other violent incidents such as the 1920 Nebi Musa riots.